 Creating graphs in PowerPoint

 Many presenters have never created graphs in PowerPoint before.
-Here are some tutorials from Indezine.com on creating graphs in PowerPoint.
+In addition to the videos in the Excel Chart Tips playlist above, here are some tutorials from Indezine.com on creating graphs in PowerPoint.

 Making text visual